UCL/research-computing-with-cpp/03libraries/index.md

 title: Libraries
 ---

-#Libraries

 ## Why use Libraries?

-### Understanding Library Usage
+### What are libraries?

 * Libraries provide collections of useful classes and functions, ready to use.
+* But code MUST be CORRECT for good science, so you need a good library.

+### Scientists perspective

 * As a scientist you want:
     * Run experiments, demonstrate new concepts
-    * Don't want to spend too much time writing code, if its readily available.
+    * To not spend too much time writing code, if its readily available.

-    * But code MUST be CORRECT for good science, so you need a good library.
+### Developers perspective

 * As a developer:
     * You need to write some code yourself (as you're doing novel science)
     * But do you write all of it?

-Our job as [Craftsperson and Scholar][Craftsperson] necessitates knowledge of software engineering, and science and to balance our usage of time.
+Our job as [Craftsperson and Scholar][Craftsperson] necessitates knowledge of software engineering and science and to balance our usage of time.

 ### Aim for this chapter